Skip to main content

 csv

-Array of QR code IDs or tags to include in the export
+Array of QR code IDs (if filter_by is 'qrid') or tags (if filter_by is 'tags') to include in the export